 Hotel Rental Costs:

 As with the RV analysis, it varies depending on how many beds you need and what facilities you want.
-For a hotel or apartment to fit four people, here's a ball park estimate:
+For a hotel to fit four people, here is a ball park estimate:

 Hotel rental cost estimate: $100 and $400 per night